LSE Band Staff

 Assistant Director of Athletic Bands

-Mr. Stroup joined the music department at Southeast in 2020 where he currently teaches marching band, concert band, and guitar classes.
+Mr. Stroup teaches band at Irving Middle School and joined the music department at Southeast in 2020 where he helps with marching band.
 He graduated from UNL with his Bachelor's Degree in Music Education and Music Technology in 2014.
 Mr. Stroup then moved to the Washington DC area where he served as a Graduate Teaching Assistant for University of Maryland's Athletic Bands while working to earn his Master's Degree in Music and Trumpet Performance.
 Mr. Stroup completed his Master's Degree in 2017, studying trumpet under Chris Gekker and Steve Hendrickson.

 In 2018, Mr. Stroup moved back to Nebraska and served as the Director of Instrumental Music at Omaha Northwest High School for one year before joining the Nebraska Army National Guard as a trumpet/cornet player in the 43rd Army Band.
 In addition to his position at Southeast, Mr. Stroup teaches 5th grade band at Morley and Wysong Elementary Schools, is a guest lecturer at Doane University, and continues to perform with the 43rd Army Band.
 He is a member of the Nebraska Music Educator's Association, Nebraska State Band Master's Association, Phi Mu Alpha Sinfonia Music Fraternity, and an honorary member of the Tau Beta Sigma Band Sorority.